xsynaptic/wordpress-gulp-starter-kit/readme.md

 To get started try running `gulp` from the command line.
 This should build a working copy of the included theme.
 The other command you will use from time to time is `gulp dist`, which builds a distribution copy.

-Configuration is handled by a single file: `gulp/config.js`.
+Configuration is handled by a single file: `gulpconfig.js`.
 If you leave the directory structure intact there won't be too much that needs changing here but I can think of two non-obvious components you might want to modify or at least look at:

 * [BrowserSync](http://www.browsersync.io/) settings: if you are developing on a local web server you will want to enter the URL into `browsersync.proxy` and then change `watch.watcher` to `browsersync` to take it for a test drive.
 You'll know it's working when you run `gulp` and a new browser opens with a live copy of your web site.
 Make changes to any of the Sass files and they should be shown on the page almost immediately.
 Of course, BrowserSync really shines when you connect a mobile device to your development server, but for that you're on your own ;)
 * Script settings: draw your attention to `scripts.bundles` and `scripts.chunks`.
 This feature is essentially a poor man's [Browserify](http://browserify.org/) or [Webpack](https://webpack.github.io/).
 By defining different "chunks" (script files that combine to provide a particular feature) and "bundles" (chunks that combine to provide feature sets) you can generate an assortment of files that can be efficiently and intelligently loaded through your WordPress theme.
-This approach has its limitations, of course, particularly when dependencies are shared between scripts, but it should be of use to most projects.
+This approach has its limitations, of course, particularly when dependencies are shared between scripts, but it should be of use to many WordPress theme developers.